 We will do this by By March 2018 we will deliver: What progress have we made (April 2017 - March 2018)?
-Redeveloping the Council owned ECOS centre as a Digitally Supported Environmental Innovation 80% of the Innovation workspace was let prior to the official launch of the project.
+Redeveloping the Council owned ECOS centre as a Digitally Supported Environmental Innovation Centre.
+80% of the Innovation workspace was let prior to the official launch of the project.
 6 companies currently occupy space within the premises bringing 66 high value jobs to date.
 The project is on track to achieve target of 125 jobs by 2022.
-Centre.
-Securing an innovative partnership arrangement with Catalyst Inc., as credible advisors to the knowledge economy and using a high specification fit-out and state-of-the-art- telecommunications.
+The refurbishment of the ECOS centre has been completed Securing an innovative partnership arrangement with Catalyst Inc., as credible advisors to the knowledge economy and increase in 'lettable' space, including meeting and conference space: using a high specification fit-out and state-of-the-art- telecommunications.
 This has resulted in additional 'lettable' government.
 A business model to test for a further planned extension of the project in due course.
 A Phase II Expansion for a Digital Innovation Centre is being pursued as part of the Belfast Region City Deal Investment.
 This is currently at Outline Business Case stage.